-Cleaver editing will make the simplest of issues in to a full scale war, after all the primary concern is ratings.
+Cleaver editing will make the simplest of issues into a full-scale war, after all the primary concern is ratings.
 Without ratings, there is no show.
-Conversations about the project management and adapted planning on site can take several takes to look genuine.
+Conversations about the project management and adapted planning on-site can take several takes to look genuine.

-A great exercise is to watch a few episodes and pay particular attention to everything in the back ground.
+A great exercise is to watch a few episodes and pay particular attention to everything in the background.
 If you watch closely enough and long enough, you will see things in the back ground that don’t agree with what you are being told.
 Sometimes there will be materials leaning against the wall behind and later in the week you will see the decision of purchasing those same materials.

 Stuntman stand in please

-As much as I would like for this not to be true, unfortunately it is.
+As much as I would like for this not to be true, unfortunately, it is.
 These television work sites are far from safe.
 Building and Renovating Companies in the real world spend lots of time and money making sure work sites are safe.
 If there is a serious accident, there will be an investigation.
 A lot of this care goes out the window for the sake of good entertainment.
 There will be electric power cords running all over the place, illegal plasterer stilts being used, Power tools being used in the dark and protective wear ignored.
 These are just some potential dangers at play.

 That’s a wrap

 When it is all said and done, I feel for the buyers.
-Rushing through these processes effects the long jeopardy of the finished product.
+Rushing through these processes affects the long jeopardy of the finished product.
 Since these shows have become popular, we are finding that consumers in the real world have raised their expectations of the time it should take to renovate.
 Unrealistic expectations are not the best way to start the renovation process.
 It can feel like a let-down from then on.

 Careful planning along with engaging an experienced company that has a current Builders license (DB…..) is the way to go.
 Check out the companies references and ask for a completion date.
 If the front of your contract does not detail the time expected to do the job, it is not a building contract.
 If you are being asked to pay tradesman directly, then your provider is dodging Victorian Law.
-Do you know how many power points have been allowed for?
+Do you know how many power points have been allowed?
 How many meters of flooring have been allowed?
 If these kind of answers are not forthcoming and detailed clearly in the paperwork, run for the nearest door.

-For answers to these questions and lots more practical information, call Select for assistance (03) 9885 9911
+For answers to these questions and lots more practical information, call Select Kitchens for assistance (03) 9885 9911